ted-ncg/labs/05-spring-mvc-rest.md

     * Use the `@PathVariable` annotation for the `accountId` variable

-    * Note: `localhost:8080` is the default name/port for running the server
+    * Note: `8080` will be the default port when running the application

-1. Inside the `accountInfo` method, instantiate a new `Account` object, set its ID to the incoming accountId from the path, set the balance to some amount, and then return the object.
+1. Inside the `accountInfo` method, instantiate a new `Account` object, set its ID to the incoming `accountId` from the path, set the `balance` to some amount, and then return the object.

 1. Run the `CanteenApplication` from within IntelliJ IDEA